wp-plugins/lightbox-plus/trunk/readme.txt

 3. In the admin panel under Design/Appearance click on Lightbox Plus to configure to your taste.
 4. It should now be completely set up and functional

+= Upgrade Issues =
+* 1.5.X upgrades are not always properly removing old styles and javascript files
+ * If you encounter this the best option is to delete teh existing plugin and reinstall from scratch.

 = Caveats =

 Flash (i.e. YouTube videos, etc.) will sit atop the Lightbox Plus display not matter what the z-index is.
 This is an issue with Flash.